YvesCoding/vuescrolljs/docs/guide/Configuration.md

       /** Multiply or decrease scrolling speed **/
       speedMultiplier: 1,
-      /** This configures the amount of change applied to deceleration when reaching boundaries  **/ penetrationDeceleration : 0.03,
+      /** This configures the amount of change applied to deceleration when reaching boundaries  **/
+      penetrationDeceleration: 0.03,
-      /** This configures the amount of change applied to acceleration when reaching boundaries  **/ penetrationAcceleration : 0.08,
+      /** This configures the amount of change applied to acceleration when reaching boundaries  **/
+      penetrationAcceleration: 0.08,
-      /** Whether call e.preventDefault when sliding the content or not */
+      /** Whether call e.preventDefault event when sliding the content or not */
       preventDefault: true
     }
   },